hamiltron/py-simple-audio/devnotes.md

 * look into possible handle/memrory leaks upon Win or ALSA errors
 * investigate what happens when less than 1 (and 2) buffers-worth of audio is played
 * check for memory allocation failure and return errors
+* add external links (like pip & buffer protocol) to documentation

 ## Tag-Release Cycle